abonie/quickcheck-state-machine/talk/bobkonf-2019/slides.md

 * Exceptional circumstances are often edge cases and hence less likely to be considered when writing the program

-* Exceptional circumstances will nevertheless occur in production
+* Exceptional circumstances will nevertheless occur in any long running system

 * By combining fault injection with property based testing we force ourselves to consider these exceptional cases